Skip to content

 option java_package = "com.foo.v1";

-Another file foo_two.proto with package foo.v1 must have these three options set to the same value, and the other options unset:
+Another file foo_two.proto with package foo.v1 must have those three options set to the same values, with the other options unset:

 foo_two.proto